-Owen Gue is the owner of the Cycling House.
+Owen Gue is the owner and president of the Cycling House.
 Born and raised in Missoula, MT his parents taught him the importance of getting outside and loving what you do.

 Q&A WITH OWEN